Auditions

 Appointments & Preparation

-Auditions will consist of readings from the script.
-Sides will be emailed prior to auditions.
+Auditions will consist of cold readings from the script.
+Sides will be emailed prior to auditions, as will other specific audition details.

-Feel free to contact director Jake Burbage at shakespeare70inc@gmail.com with any questions.
+Feel free to contact shakespeare70inc@gmail.com with any questions.

 Casting